How Meta Descriptions Impact Clickthrough Rates and Sales

 While the meta description is not as important as other ranking factors like backlinks and overall site authority, it’s still a good idea to include a meta description on every page of your website.
 This is because the meta description is one of the few places where you have complete control over what appears on the SERP.

 Now that you know why meta descriptions are important, let’s look at how to write them.

 The ideal length of a meta description is 160 characters, but it can be shorter or longer depending on the search engine.
 For example, Google typically displays between 150-160 characters of a meta description, while Bing displays up to 300 characters.
 Going beyond the character limit may cause your meta description to be cut off in the SERPs, so it’s important to stay within the limit.

 - Include your unique selling point

 One technique you can use is tapping into people’s emotions by making an emotional appeal.
-Researchers at the University of Glasgow’s Institute of Neuroscience and Psychology says that human emotion falls under four primary buckets: happy, sad, angry, afraid.
+Researchers at the University of Glasgow’s Institute of Neuroscience and Psychology say that human emotion falls under four primary buckets: happy, sad, angry, and afraid.
 By taking this into account while writing your meta description, you can make your website appeal to one or more of these emotions.